shainilps/drakai/README.md

 # [drakai](https://drakai.netlify.app) - Docs for Cryptography

-**drakai** is a documentation site built with [Astro Starlight](https://starlight.astro.build), designed to help engineers understand and apply cryptography concepts with clarity and practicality.
+**drakai** is a documentation site built with [vulphix](https://github.com/shainilps/vulphix), designed to help engineers understand and apply cryptography concepts with clarity and practicality.

 > Learn cryptography with real-world code.
 Go from theory to implementation with guides written by and for developers.